What Happens When Mortgage Forbearance Programs End?

 As a result of mortgage forbearance programs, millions of American homeowners were able to pause their mortgage payments to help them weather the worst of the health and financial storms caused by the COVID-19 pandemic.
 As the economy rebounds, many forbearance programs will end, which means the resumption of monthly mortgage payments.
 Although the suspension […]Read More

-How A Reverse Mortgage Can Help You Retire Better
+How A Reverse Mortgage Could Help You Retire Better

 Imagine waking up to find you no longer have a mortgage and there’s $50,000, $100,000, or $250,000 more in your bank account than you expected.
 This scenario isn’t just a castle in the sky.
 In fact, it plays out every day.
 The way it happens is with a reverse mortgage, and more than one million […]Read More